The Three Peaks of Yorkshire

 Are you looking for a challenge?

 Do you want to walk the Yorkshire Three Peaks?
 The aim of this walking challenge in the heart of the Yorkshire Dales is to climb Pen-Y-Ghent, Whernside and Ingleborough, some 24 miles, in 12 hours or less.
-Just incase you fancy running, the Yorkshire Three Peaks Record is just shy of 2 hours 30 minutes..!
+Just incase you fancy running, the Yorkshire Three Peaks Record is shy of 2hrs 30mins!

 Organise your own?
 The Yorkshire Three Peaks Challenge Route.